maisygraves/maisygraves/README.md

 ---

-I aim to empower people through data  by asking the right questions, translating complex information into accurate and meaningful stories, providing insights that support informed, impactful decisions and bringing complexity and nuance to light.
+I aim to empower people through data  by translating complex information into accurate and meaningful stories, providing insights that support informed, impactful decisions and bringing complexity and nuance to light.
+I'm especially interested in bridging disciplines — using data, ethics, and clear argumentation to bring complex, fragmented problems into sharper focus.
+I believe that better thinking comes from better questions, not tighter silos.

 **I'm working on...**
 - finishing my M.S. in Data Analytics
-- figuring out what my "personal brand" is

 ---